Wine tasting, city life, and a shark dive

 The tasting area is a big outdoor patio with tables and chairs surrounding a fountain.
 We watched the resident dog and cute puppy, Grenache, running around following daddy.
 They were shy and wouldn’t come over to say hi (maybe they were trained to stay away from the patio).
 The wine and chocolate tasting is a must; all of the combinations were very yummy.
 They also have a wine safari, which we would have done if it wasn’t our last day in town.

 There is much to see and do at Tokara.
 We had an awesome lunch at the Deli and then checked out the outdoor sculptures and indoor art gallery before tasting.
 Michael fell in love with the dried salami – sold at the deli shop.
 Oh, there’s a beautiful family of peacocks that wanders around the estate.

 The last time we visited Cape Town, we stayed by the beach in Camps Bay.
-And, although we love the beach, we wanted to see what it was like to stay in the city.
+And, although we love the beach and the flat where we stayed, we wanted to see what it was like to stay in the city.
 We rented an awesome flat – a modern loft with a view of Table Mountain, in what turned out to be a so-so neighborhood.
 The last time visited, we both came down with a nasty flu, so we didn’t make it to all of the attractions we wanted to see (Robben Island and shark dive) – but this time we did!